maiska/qubes-doc.rtd/developer/services/qrexec.rst

 Policy files
 ^^^^^^^^^^^^

-| The dom0 directory ``/etc/qubes/policy.d/`` contains files that set
+| The dom0 directories ``/etc/qubes/policy.d/`` and
-  policy for each available RPC action that a VM might call.
+  ``/run/qubes/policy.d/`` contain files that set policy for each available RPC action that a VM might call.
 For example, ``/etc/qubes/policy.d/90-default.policy`` contains the default policy settings.
 | When making changes to existing policies it is recommended that you
   create a *new* policy file starting with a lower number, like ``/etc/qubes/policy.d/30-user.policy``.